 Insurance coverage varies greatly depending on plan and employer.
 Please contact your insurance provider and ask about the terms of your coverage.
 If you have additional questions, our coordinators are happy to discuss your specific case with you at 785-232-0444.

 Weight loss surgery is a major decision and it is important you have all the resources to determine if surgery is right for you.
 The first step to joining our bariatric surgery program is to view our free online weight loss surgery seminar to learn about surgery in a safe, compassionate environment.
 Our online seminar is presented by our bariatric surgeons and provides you with information and education about treatment options and surgical procedures from the comfort and safety of your own home.
 View the free seminar today!

-Following your attendance of one of our seminars, a member of our support staff will contact you to review insurance coverage and schedule your first consultation.
+Once you have viewed the online seminar, you will be prompted to take a quiz about what you have learned.
+Following completion of the quiz, a member of our support staff will be in contact with you to review insurance coverage and schedule your first consultation.
 At the first consultation, you will meet with your surgeon as well as meet with one of our bariatric coordinators who will assist you through the entire process.

 Surgery is just the first step in your journey and just one tool we provide to help you reach long-term weight loss success.
 In order to help you achieve optimal results, we also provide the following support: